Johnny Ramone: Guitar technique

 For example, Dictators bassist Andy Shernoff states that Jimmy Page's rapid downstroke guitar riff in "Communication Breakdown", an influential song that contained elements of protopunk, was an inspiration for Johnny Ramone's downstroke guitar style.
 Ramone, who has described Page as "probably the greatest guitarist who ever lived", stated in the documentary Ramones: The True Story that he improved his downstroke style by playing the song over and over again for the bulk of his early career.
 Recording engineer Ed Stasium once stated "Johnny makes it sound simple, but I can't do it, and I bet Eddie Van Halen can't.
 Not for an hour!".
 His style has also been an influence on many alternative rock bands, as well as on thrash metal performers such as James Hetfield and Kirk Hammett of Metallica, Dave Mustaine of Megadeth and Scott Ian of Anthrax.
-Guitar virtuoso Paul Gilbert has cited Johnny Ramone as one of his influences.
+Paul Gilbert has cited Johnny Ramone as one of his influences.
+Hammett stated using downstrokes so prominently emphasizes the higher-end frequency of the guitar's sound, and reduces a percussive effect which happens during upstrokes.
+An article in Premier Guitar notes how Johnny's use of barre chords across all six strings helped create more fullness and harmonic depth, when compared to power chords using only two or three strings (though depending on hand position, he sometimes muted the top or bottom strings during some barre chords).